drjnmrh/termshader/README.md

 # Prerequisites

 Currently I've supported only Linux platform (tested on Ubuntu 22.04.3 LTS).
-Also it is required to have a terminal which supports 24 bit color.
+Also it is required to launch in a terminal with 24 bit color support.